TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverLabCloudProjects.md

 # MyPlatformGalileo, Demo Wind River Rocket Galileo

 > Demo - Wind River Rocket 'Hello World' program running on Intel 1.0.0.1.
 > > Demo of a simple Wind River Rocket program running on an Intel Quark Galileo Virtual System.
+This demo will be enhanced as new features of the Wind River Helix Cloud products and Wind River Rocket RTOS are made available.

 Select "New Sessions"